Pemmican: The First Power Bar (+ easy recipe)Updated: April 03, 2018 Main Course, Recipes, Sacred Foods, Snacks and Treats

 Pemmican, however, contains fat too which is what allows this unique provision to be considered a complete food.
 One cannot live on jerky alone, but a person can subsist for weeks without any loss of health on pemmican!
 More on this below.

-How Nourishing is Pemmican?
+How Nourishing is Traditional Pemmican?

 Anthropologist and explorer Vihljamur Stefansson observed that the Inuit would spend weeks away from camp with nothing more than pemmican to eat and snow to drink.
 Despite this extremely limited diet, they would return in sterling condition.

 While living with the native peoples, Stefansson himself adopted a pemmican habit enjoying the same health preserving results.
-European settlers quickly adopted the practice as well, trading with the Native Americans to obtain this valuable, lightweight, and nutrient dense food while learning to make it themselves.
+European settlers quickly embraced the practice as well, trading with the Native Americans to obtain this valuable, lightweight, and nutrient dense food while learning to make it themselves.

 Without pemmican, many early feats of exploration would have been impossible until much later.
 Robert Peary had this to say about his famous expeditions to the North Pole, where pemmican played a crucial role in the nourishment of both man and dog: